-Certified personnel will monitor progress by using the chart tool to track the number of inspections and outreach methods used by each officer.
-The Program remains committed in maintaining its zero fatality rate by continuing similar efforts, and by providing its personnel with skills and training opportunities that are available in relation to CMV crashes.
+Certified personnel will monitor progress by using a chart tool to track the number of inspections and outreach methods used by each inspector.
+The Program remains committed in maintaining a zero fatality rate by continuing similar efforts, and by providing its personnel with skills and training opportunities that are available in relation to CMV crashes.